Skill Creation Specification

 - Start with fewer questions—add more via

-/jaan-to:learn-add - Match output format to team expectations
+/learn-add - Match output format to team expectations

 - Read stack context instead of asking redundant questions